 The HarbourCats are the first Victoria based team to play more than two years, since the Athletics played from 1946-51.

-The West Coast League is thriving into its 14th season in 2018.
+The West Coast League is thriving into its 15th season in 2019.
 From the eight-team circut founded in 2005, five founding members of the original ‘West Coast Collegiate Baseball League’ (WCCBL) remain core members of today’s WCL.
-These teams include the Corvallis Knights (then the Aloha Knights of Gresham), the HarbourCats’ Canadian cousins, the Kelowna Falcons, as well as perennial league powers, the Bellingham Bells and Wenatchee AppleSox.
+These teams include the Corvallis Knights (then the Aloha Knights of Gresham), the HarbourCats’ Canadian cousins, the Kelowna Falcons, as well as perennial league powers, the Bellingham Bells, Bend Elks and Wenatchee AppleSox.

 Origins of many current day WCL franchises predate the league, with teams like the Corvallis Knights, Kelowna Falcons, Wenatchee AppleSox, Bend Elks, and Bellingham Bells tracing their origins in the Pacific International League as far back as 1999.
 The Corvallis Knights franchise has been in operation continuously since 1990, and was champion of the 2004 National Baseball Congress World Series, before joining the original WCCBL.

 Having carved out a name for itself, the league simplified its identity to the West Coast League in October of 2008.
 The league has since expanded into several passionate baseball markets in the Pacific Northwest over the past several years.
 In 2010, the league welcomed the Cowlitz Black Bears and Walla Walla Sweets, the HarbourCats were born in 2013, in 2014, the Yakima Valley Pippins joined the fold, the Gresham GreyWolves hit the field in 2016 (changing to the Portland Pickles in 2018), Victoria's closest geographic rivals, the Port Angeles Lefties, began play in 2017 and the Ridgefield Raptors - the league's 12th team - joined the league in 2019.